Develop5/Practices/Java/java17masterclass/src/main/java/org/examples/generics/Generics.md

 This means that the parameterized type T has to be a Player or a subtype of Player.
 Player could be a class or an interface.
 The syntax would be the same.

+#### Why specify an upper bound? ###
+Permits access to the bounded type's functionality.
+Limits the kind of type parameters.
+The type used must be "equal to, or a subtype of..."